corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/setup-ssl-encryption.md

   [no]:  y
 ```

-To create your own self-signed certificate, you need to adapt the following arguments in the command used in the example:
+To create your own self-signed certificate, you need to adapt the following arguments in the command used in the above example:
 * `keyalg` specifies which cryptographic algorithm to use.
 If you don't have a preference, `RSA` is a good option.
 * `keysize` specifies the size of the cryptographic keys that will be generated.
 The recommended baseline option is `2048`.
 * `keystore` specifies the path to the output file, including file name.
 You need to include this in `node.conf`.